LennartAJansson/WeatherForecastsApi/Readme.md

 ]
 ```
 ## Step 16 Moving all constants to a Constants class
-To keep all values used in the application you could use a static class for them, see Constants.cs
+To keep all values used in the application you could use a static class for them, see 'Constants.cs'